Andy-UTAS/atomic/docs/5-solids/5-1-Bloch.md

 !!! info "Computational content"

     The Jupyter notebook associated with this section can be accessed by clicking the icon below:
-    [<i class="fab fa-python fa-5x"></i>](#){ .md-button .md-button--primary class="text-center" style="margin-left: 45%"}
+    [<i class="fab fa-python fa-5x"></i>](https://jove2021.cloud.edu.au/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAndy-UTAS%2FSolid-state&urlpath=tree%2FSolid-state%2F5-1-bloch.ipynb&branch=master){ .md-button .md-button--primary class="text-centre" style="margin-left: 45%"}

 ---

 Let's summarize what we learned about electrons so far:

-* Free electrons are described by plane waves with a quadratic dispersion and form a Fermi sea ([lecture 4](4_sommerfeld_model.md))
+* Free electrons are described by plane waves with a quadratic dispersion and form a Fermi sea ([Electrons in metals II](../../1-intoduction/1-4-emetalsII/))
-* Electrons on isolated atoms live in discrete orbitals ([lecture 5](5_atoms_and_lcao.md))
+* Electrons on isolated atoms live in discrete orbitals ([Chemistry](../../2-chemistry/2-1-chemistry/))
-* When orbitals hybridize we get *LCAO* or *tight-binding* band structures ([lecture 7](7_tight_binding.md))
+* When orbitals hybridise we get *LCAO* or *tight-binding* band structures ([The tight binding model](../../3-1d/3-3-tightbinding/))

-In this lecture, we will analyze how electrons behave in solids using the *nearly-free electron model*.
+In this section, we will analyse how electrons behave in solids using the *nearly-free electron model*.
 This model considers electrons as plane waves (as in the free electron model) that are weakly perturbed by the periodic potential associated with the atoms in a solid.
 This approach is opposite to that of the tight-binding model, where our starting point was that the electrons are strongly bound to the individual atoms and we included hopping to other atoms as a small effect.
 Perhaps surprisingly, we will find that the nearly-free electron model gives very similar results to the tight binding model: it also leads to the formation of energy bands, and these bands are separated by *band gaps* - regions in the band structure where there are no allowed energy states.

 ## Nearly free electron model